Esraa3rify/E-Commerce-App/README.md

 Table of content:
 -------------------------------

--About the app.
+.About the app.
--Features of the app.
+.Features of the app.
--Futures.
+.Futures.
--Technologies used.
+.Technologies used.
--Tools used.
+.Tools used.
--Libraries used.
+.Libraries used.
--Screenshots.
+.Screenshots.

 --------------------------------------------------------------------------------------------